systemctl(1) - phpMan

 Start (activate) one or more units specified on the command line.

-Note that glob patterns operate on a list of currently loaded
+Note that glob patterns operate on the set of primary names of

-Therefore, using glob patterns with start has limited usefulness.
+has been started.
+Therefore, using glob patterns with start has

 stop PATTERN...